dheerajmandava/proovd/docs/mongodb-production-setup.md

 # MongoDB Production Setup Guide

-This guide explains how to properly set up MongoDB for production use with SocialProofify, ensuring transaction support and high availability.
+This guide explains how to properly set up MongoDB for production use with Proovd, ensuring transaction support and high availability.

 ## Why MongoDB Transactions Require a Replica Set